Company Registration in the Czech Republic - Business Starting & Setup

 9. Register for health insurance (simultaneous with previous procedure): The same rules apply as for social security registration.

 The formation of a new company in Czech Republic takes about 2 weeks.
+It is possible to purchase a ready-made Czech company.

 Local registered office